Updated on September 24, 2024

 Most vision testing in the United States uses the Snellen chart, which requires a test distance of 20 feet.
 In other countries, visual acuity is expressed using the metric system.
 Because 20 feet is equivalent to 6.096 meters, 20/20 vision is equal to 6/6 vision.

-20/20 vision means that a person can see an object and anyone with normal vision from 20 feet.
+20/20 vision means that a person can see an object, as does anyone with normal vision from 20 feet.

 LogMAR Chart